epfl-ada/ada-2023-project-beeradaventure46/README.md

 * Are certain types of beers more frequently associated with a specific serving style?

-* Do regional preferences influence the choice of a specific serving style in different parts of the world or the US?
+* Do regional preferences influence the choice of a specific serving style

 ## Methods
 In order to find answers to these questions, we will use the following data analysis pipeline.